Professionals smiling.

 Frequently Asked Questions

 Culinary Therapeutics and Culinary Medicine are related fields, but they focus on different aspects of food and health.
 Culinary Therapeutics helps chefs to use food preparation and cooking techniques to promote health and well-being.
 It integrates culinary skills with knowledge of nutrition, aiming to enhance the therapeutic properties of food.
 It’s often used in clinical settings to support patients’ recovery and overall wellness through personalized meal planning and cooking.
-Meanwhile, Culinary Medicine is an interdisciplinary field that combines nutrition science, culinary arts, and medical education.
+Meanwhile, Culinary Medicine is an interdisciplinary field that combines culinary arts, nutrition science, and medical education.
 Culinary Medicine focuses on teaching healthcare providers how to use food as a tool for preventing and managing chronic diseases.
 Culinary Medicine often involves hands-on cooking classes and emphasizes the importance of understanding the nutritional value of ingredients.

 You must have some culinary or foodservice experience, but this can be from different types of experience.
 You should have one of the following: